Cathedral of Córdoba, Argentina: Main features

-Its interior is beautiful: the great central nave roofed with a high continuous barrel vault is profusely and harmoniously embellished by a large number of carved wood and gilt moldings -many of them in the gold leaf-, the main altar makes a balanced game with the high columns and the ancient sculptures that represent various Catholic saints.
-Such sculptures, each one separately, turn out to be valuable works of art (many of them are articulated and are dressed in sumptuous clothing).
+In its interior, the great central nave has a high continuous barrel vault roof embellished with carved wood and gilt mouldings, many of them in gold leaf.
+The main altar has high columns and ancient sculptures that represent various Catholic saints.
+These sculptures may each be considered valuable artistic works.
+Many of them are articulated and dressed in opulent clothing.

 Sunlight enters mainly through a series of deep lunettes located in the vault of the central nave.
 The mentioned basilica-type central nave is elevated with respect to the two side naves, from which it is separated by tall and wide columns, largely golden, in the box located above the narthex there is a pipe organ.

 As for the main towers, they have chimes, the tower located in the southeast corner is equipped with a large clock.
 In the corners of the towers you can see, sculpted, curious figures in an attitude of playing trumpets and dressed in indigenous attire.

 Shortly after crossing the portico, the visitor enters the spacious narthex where the tombs in which the remains of José María Paz and his wife Margarita Weild lie, are also found in the urn that keeps the remains of Dean Gregorio Funes, in the crypts lie the remains of Bishop Fernando Trexo y Senabria -first rector of the first Argentine university: currently called UNC- and of Friar Mamerto Esquiú, on November 7, 2011 the presumable remains of Juan Bautista Bustos were transferred from the Church of Santo Domingo in the city of Santa Fe to the city of Córdoba and deposited with honors in the cathedral church.

 The main altar is largely elaborately made with embossed silver from Colonial Bolivia.